Managing Sickness and Ill Health

 Sickness sucks for everybody involved.

 Sickness is one of the number one causes of pain for both employers and employees.
-The situation only gets more complicated when there aren’t clear guidelines in place within your company for what happens when an employee gets takes short or long terms sickness.
+The situation only gets more complicated when there aren’t clear guidelines in place within your company for what happens when an employee takes short or long term sickness.